Blood orange sorbet without an ice cream machine

 Ice-cream maker: Leah recommends the simple non-electric type, with a freezing vessel you keep for a day in the freezer before you make the sorbet.

 Chill mixture at least overnight in your refrigerator.
 When ready to make sorbet, move the bowl to the freezer for about 15 or more minutes (it depends on how much you’re making); you want the mixture to get so cold that it’s beginning to freeze at the perimeter.
 Then complete the freezing either according to the directions that come with your ice cream maker or until it’s evenly slushy.
-Pour this slush into a lidded plastic container (not full to the brim, because it will expand as it finishes freezing) and freeze for at least 12 hours before serving.
+Pour this slush into a lidded plastic container (not full to the brim, because it will expand as it finishes freezing), cover the surface of the sorbet with plastic wrap, close with the lid and freeze for at least 12 hours before serving.

 OR:

 Without machines: Chill mixture at least overnight in your refrigerator.
 When ready to make sorbet, move the bowl to the freezer for about 15 or more minutes (it depends on how much you’re making); you want the mixture to get so cold that it’s beginning to freeze at the perimeter.
 Take the bowl from the freezer, stir with a rubber spatula, and freeze again for 5 to 10 minutes.
 Repeat about 6 times.
 The idea is to keep the frozen crystals distributed so that you end up with an evenly-slushy mixture.
-Put this slush into a lidded plastic container (not full to the brim, because it will expand as it finishes freezing) and freeze for at least 12 hours before serving.
+Put this slush into a lidded plastic container (not full to the brim, because it will expand as it finishes freezing), cover the surface of the sorbet with plastic wrap, close with the lid and freeze for at least 12 hours before serving.

 2 Comments